• Skip to primary navigation

 Try determining the best time of day that makes you most productive.
 Ask yourself what time of day you are most productive.

-• Do you work better in shorter spurts of time, or do you prefer blocking out a longer time slot for 2-3 hours?
+• Do you work better in shorter spurts, or do you prefer blocking out a longer time slot for 2-3 hours?

 • Then, ask yourself do you work better when you have help or if you do it by yourself.